En françaisEn español↑

 Child Human Rights Defenders

-or call them that.
 CHRDs work on MANY ISSUES like bullying at school, protecting the environment or stopping child marriages.

 The article 1 of the UN Declaration on Human Rights Defenders states that “everyone has the right, individually and in association with others, to promote and to strive for the protection and realization of human rights and fundamental freedoms at the national and international levels”.
 Read the child-friendly Declaration on Human Rights Defenders made by the Children and Yong people’s Commissioner of Scotland and get to know your rights as CHRDs!

 It means that every person, including children have the right to defend and promote human rights.
 In that regard they should be protected to do so.

-In 2017, Child Rights Connect launched the first ever global programme on children human rights defenders in order to raise awareness about their role and to actively advocate for the realization of their rights.
+In 2017, Child Rights Connect launched the first ever global programme on child human rights defenders in order to raise awareness about their role and to actively advocate for the realization of their rights.

 The Committee on the Rights of the Child has recognized the importance and newness of this topic and has decided to dedicate its 2018 Day of General Discussion (DGD) to the theme “Protecting and empowering children as human rights defenders”.